Restoring Your York County Commercial Property After A Water Damage Event

 - Before mold remediation can begin, any sources of water or moisture must be addressed.
 Otherwise, the mold may return.

 - Mold often produces a strong, musty odor and can lead you to possible mold problem areas.

 - Even higher-than-normal indoor humidity can support mold growth.
-Keep indoor humidity below 45 percent to minimize the chances of mold growth.
+Keep indoor humidity below 45 percent.

 If your home or business has a mold problem, we can inspect and assess your property and use our specialized training, equipment, and expertise to remediate your mold infestation.